 Hello!
 I am very excited to be a member of the Dover Air Force Base Middle and Welch Elementary School teams.
-I can be reached by telephone through the main office at 302-674-3284 (DAFBMS) or 302-674-9080 (Welch), or at my school email address, email@example.com.
+I can be reached by telephone through the main office at 302-674-3284 (DABMS) or 302-674-9080 (Welch), or at my school email address, firstname.lastname@example.org.

 I am looking forward to a positive and productive year working with you and your child!